raphael-group/MICRO/README.md

 ## Data

 The rest of the JaBbA graphs can be downloaded from [gGnome.js portal](http://mskilab.com/gGraph/).
-These graphs can be downloaded to the directory 'jabba_data/graphs' by running
+At the time of publication these graphs can be downloaded to the directory 'jabba_data/graphs' by running

 python3 request.py